Pitt IT Professionals provides now faster and smarter staffing

 Mind you, it is no chicken feed we are speaking about.
 In a study, IDC revealed that the unproductive time workers spend as a result of information management inefficiencies amounts to a loss of 21% of the organization’s total productivity.
 This equals nearly $20,000 per worker per year.

-It pays to fix the issue.
+It pays to fix the issues with poorly managed documents.
 You might be working in a document-heavy organization with, possibly, multiple tools for document production and equally many repositories.
 If so, a specific document management system (like M-Files) that integrates well with your key platforms can help a lot.

 And then, many of us are working today in organizations that rely on modern online technologies and advanced business automation.
 In that case, it rather makes sense to go for a document automation app that tackles both the document production and management issues in a productive way.